irsol/Udemy/Docker/vm_docker.md

 `docker exec web2 ping ip web2`

 To varify if the network works, ping redis server from the flask server: `docker exec web2 ping ip redis`

+`docker exec redis cat /etc/hosts` shows container id

+#### Create bridge network

+`docker network create --driver bridge firstnetwork` to create network

+`docker network inspect firstnetwork` to inspect new network, as a containers is empty, need to stop flask app and redis and restart them on this network.

+`docker container stop web2` `docker container stop redis`

+`docker container run --rm -itd -p 6379:6379 --name redis --net firstnetwork redis:4.0-alpine` to run.
+6379 is default redis port, -itd run in a background.

+`docker container run -itd -p 5000:5000 -e FLASK_APP=app.py -e FLASK_DEBUG=1 --name web2 -v "$PWD:/app" --net firstnetwork web2`

+`docker ps -a` to list docker containers

+`docker exec web2 ping redis` to access docker containers by name, instead of looking for ip adress and ping with it.

+`docker inspect network firstnetwork`

+- `docker exec -it redis redis-cli` redis-cli is a program, to interact with redis server directly.
+It's like use SQL to connect and iteract with DB.
+- `KEYS *`
+- `INCRBY web2_counter 1000000` Increments the number stored at key by one.
+If the key does not exist, it is set to 0 before performing the operation.
+An error is returned if the key contains a value of the wrong type or contains a string that can not be represented as integer.
+This operation is limited to 64 bit signed integers.
+- `ctrl d` to exit

+**Bridge driver can only connect containers that are on the same docker host!**

+**Use Overlay driver to connect containers in a multiple hosts.**

+#### Persisting Data to Docker Host

+Docker containers are immutable, after stopping redis and flask app we don't have counter data.

+Restart redis and flask app, start redis before flask, redis is dependency of flask app:

+- `docker container run --rm -itd -p 6379:6379 --name redis --net firstnetwork redis:4.0-alpine`

+- `docker container run -itd -p 5000:5000 -e FLASK_APP=app.py -e FLASK_DEBUG=1 --name web2 -v "$PWD:/app" --net firstnetwork web2`

+**Set up a volume for redis:**
+`web2_redis:/data` Named valumes allow to supply a name instead of file path, Docker manage it's valume for you on it's own valumes directory.
+It's helpful when you need safe and load data for db.

+- `docker container stop redis`
+- `docker volume create web2_redis` to create named volume
+- `docker volume ls` to list volumes
+- `docker volume inspect web2_redis` to list details